Blue and green make grey work better: how blue and green infrastructure can improve equity of ecosystem services in urban areas

 Green and Blue Infrastructure

-In this article, Erik Andersson and his team of authors work to understand how ecosystem services can be turned into equitable benefits for all urban residents, with a particular focus on the benefits from urban green and blue infrastructure (GBI).
+In this article, Erik Andersson and his team of energy consultants work to understand how ecosystem services can be turned into equitable benefits for all urban residents, with a particular focus on the benefits from urban green and blue infrastructure (GBI).
 Green infrastructure are urban installments of vegetation or soils that work to mimic and restore natural processes.
 For example, water management from pervious surfaces like rain gardens and shade from trees and urban parks.
 Blue infrastructure refers to the incorporation of water elements, like rivers or canals, into urban areas to utilize the ecosystem services provided by water to residents in urban spaces.
 The authors remind us, historically in urban planning and policy making, infrastructural networks, such as green, blue, and grey (the built infrastructures), were treated separately.
 Today urban planners are transitioning infrastructure management to be more comprehensive and focus on incorporating GBI because of the benefits to urban residents.
 Green and blue spaces in and around cities can serve urban residents in a variety of ways, including addressing critical issues such as “temperature increases, poor environmental quality, and limited social inclusion.”
 GBI also holds promise for helping cities to tackle “broader urban sustainability challenges, such as climate change impacts, needs for outdoor recreation, and spaces for social activity.”
 A comprehensive approach to managing urban infrastructure, including grey, green, and blue, that focuses on the interactions between different infrastructure elements is important for moving cities in a sustainable and climate-change ready direction.
 However, the distribution of benefits from managing infrastructure more comprehensively differ spatially across neighborhoods.
 A common example of this is accessibility to transportation and mobility or having less updated infrastructure in low socioeconomic neighborhoods.

 GBI such as street trees, parks, gardens, waterways, and wetlands all make residents of urban areas feel more connected to nature.
 However, it is important to realize that the distribution and accessibility of these benefits and ecosystem services are not equal.
 As an example of this inequality is highlighted in the un-even tree canopy cover in many cities.
 Neighborhoods with lower socioeconomic status commonly have fewer street trees and communities in these neighborhoods cannot benefit from the ecosystem services provided by street trees, such as additional shade and cleaner air.
 Addressing these inequities is challenging.
 It is difficult to overcome the barriers that exist exacerbating these inequities.
 Some of these barriers include urban development, institutional arrangements, historical legacies, and social inequities and structural racism.
 The authors stress the importance of addressing inequities through a systemic and context-sensitive approach that improves the flow and more equitable distribution of ecosystem services.